 Common Pests and Other Problems for Cantaloupe

-- Aphids are a common pest, as they are with practically all vegetables, and can often be found spreading their sticky honeydew on the undersides of the leaves.
+- Aphids are a common pest, as they are with practically all fruits and vegetables, and can often be found spreading their sticky honeydew on the undersides of the leaves.
 Before they have a chance to suck the life out of the leaves or infect your plants with a fungal disease, spray the stems (not the leaves) with water to dislodge them.
-Remove them from the leaves with neem oil or insecticidal soap.

 - Squash bugs feed on the leaves, turning them brown and eventually causing the plant to die.
 Pick them off or remove them en masse with a wet/dry vacuum.
 You probably won't have to worry about this pest if you train your melon plants to grow vertically.

 - Cutworms eat the leaves and retire into the soil at night.
-You can also control these with neem oil, and you may want to spread diatomaceous earth around the base of the plants to keep them away.
+You can control these by spreading diatomaceous earth around the base of the plants to keep them away.

 Common Diseases for Cantaloupe

 - Alternaria leaf blight occurs in rainy, wet conditions when the plants get too wet.
 It forms spots on the leaves and can cause the fruit to crack.
 Avoid it by covering the plants when it's raining and watering the base of the plants, not the leaves.
-Treat affected leaves with a fungicide.
+Treat affected leaves with a fungicide as a preventive measure.

-- Fasarium wilt is a fungus that lives in the soil.
+- Fusarium wilt is a fungus that lives in the soil.
 It causes the runners to wilt and turn brown and affects the overall health of the plant.
-Treat affected plants with a fungicide and avoid the disease in the future by rotating crops.
+Treat affected plants with a preventive fungicide approved for cucurbit crops and avoid the disease in the future by rotating crops.

 - Powdery mildew leaves a powdery deposit on the leaves and can prevent the fruit from ripening fully.
 Prevent it by sterilizing your garden tools and providing plenty of air circulation around the growing plants.